 Ascent: 490 feet / 150 m

-Enter Valleyfield Woods on the path at the information board and follow the path above the river which will take you under the A985 road bridge.
+Enter Valleyfield Woods on the path at the information board and follow the path above the river under the A985 road bridge.
 The path continues on the other side of the bridge now at river level.
-Stay on this side of the river until after you reach an obvious junction with a core path sign (purple arrow).
-Bear right at this junction to stay close to the river and cross over the river at a bridge.
-The path continue on the opposite side of the river until you reach another junction.
+Stay on this side of the river until after an obvious junction with a core path sign (purple arrow).
+Bear right at this junction to stay close to the river and cross over at a bridge.
+The path continues on the opposite bank of the river until a further junction is reached.
 Turn left to cross back over the river on a stone bridge.
-The path now goes up hill slightly and the previous core path rejoins from your left.
-You will now be into more open ground and can follow the path as it takes you south back to the A985 and under the road via an underpass.
+The path now goes up hill slightly and the previous core path rejoins from the left.
+The path now crosses open ground as it heads south to the main road and an underpass.

-Turn left onto this track and walk back down towards the Forth passing Blair Mains Farm.
-When you reach Blair Castle keep left on the access drive and then keep right to walk out to the public road past West Lodge.
+Turn left onto this track and walk downhill towards the Forth passing Blair Mains Farm.
+At Blair Castle keep left on the access drive and then keep right to walk out to the public road.
 Cross over the road and go through the gate opposite to reach the coastal path / cycle track.
-Follow this back into Culross to reach your start point.
+Follow this back into Culross.

-View / download the 9 mile route on Viewranger
+View / download this route from Viewranger

-© 2016 – 2017 Fife Walking.
+© 2016 – 2021 Fife Walking.
 All rights reserved.
 If using this route for a group or organised walk please credit Fife Walking as your source.